 She stayed at the hospital, looking at Kalpana.
 Slowly she touched her.
 She saw her mom’s skeletal body, her swollen legs, and her enlarged stomach.
 She knew that she was HIV-infected and had AIDS.

-While removing her from her bed, we found Rs.
-775 wrapped in a plastic bag.
-That was the only thing left for her daughter.
-It was an awful and dreadful death, but we praise God that He is so merciful and that He loved her so much.
+It was a dreadful death, but we praise God that He is so merciful and that He loved her so much.
 He welcomed her into his house in the final stage of her life.

 We thank every one of you who have helped and prayed for us and for Kalpana as well.
 We highly appreciate your encouragement and solidarity.
 Though it was difficult, God gave us the heart to serve His beloved daughter.